-The Graph below indicates the effects of the energy efficiency programmes and the recessionary effects in the CCTES area of supply.
+The Graph below indicates the effects of the energy efficiency programmes, electricity pricing and the recessionary effects in the CCTES area of supply.
 The old forecast on this graph indicates the energy consumption that the CoCT should be experiencing at a constant growth of 3.3%.
-The actual consumption graph indicates a sudden decline.
-Thus a lower forecast was used for the budget as there was a clear indication of reduced energy consumption already in 2007/08 financial year.
 The average energy growth experienced in the CCTES for the 6 years July 2000 to June 2006 was 3.3% p.a.
-Actual growth since 2008/09 was marginally negative and the estimate is based on a growth of -0.6 % and 0% respectively for the years 2011/12 and 2012/13.
+Actual growth since 2008/09 was negative and the forecast is based on 0% growth for the years 2012/13 and 2013/14.

 Similar trends to the energy graph above can be seen in the system demand graph.
 There was a sharp drop in demand in 2008/09 compared to the historic system demand growth of 2.7 %.
 Demand growth is more weather dependant than energy growth and has greater fluctuations.
-The demand growth for the years 2011/12 and 2012/13 is expected to fluctuate around 1 % from the low figure recorded in 2011 or approximately 0% from the 2010 figure.
+The demand growth for the years 2012/13 to 2016/17 is expected to fluctuate by 2 % around the green forecast line.